mikelawrence/ESPHome-Parking-Assistant/README.md

 ## Design Decisions
 ### ESP32 and ESPHome
 ESPHome is closely aligned with Home Assistant.
 In fact they are the same company.
 Home Assistant uses ESPHome for some of their hardware like the [Home Assistant Voice Preview Edition](https://www.home-assistant.io/voice-pe/) or [Bluetooth Proxy](https://esphome.io/components/bluetooth_proxy.html).
 I chose a newer ESP32-S3 for this design which also has Bluetooth support.
 The newer ESP32's work better with the ESP-IDF framework as opposed to the default Arduino framework.
-Not everything is supported in the ESP-IDF, particularly several of the RGB LED librariesbut the ESP32 RMT LED Strip library works well once you make sure have enough RMT memory allocated.
-Sometimes I add
+Not everything is supported in the ESP-IDF, particularly several of the RGB LED libraries but the ESP32 RMT LED Strip library works well once you make sure have enough RMT memory allocated.

 ### USB-C Power Delivery
 I liked the idea of using RGB LED Pixels since ESPHome supports these directly without custom code.
 I wanted a flexible power supply for driving the RGB LED Pixels both in the power capacity and voltage.
 I've been using a MagWLED driver for driving RGB LED pixels for a while now and I really like it's approach to using USB-C PD (Power Delivery) to select between 5V and 12V.
 The USB-C PD 2.0/3.0 specification supports currents greater than 3A but will need a USB-C Power Cable with E-Marker and a USB-C PD Power Source that supports these higher currents.
 I went with the simpler and more supported max 3A.
 The USB-C PD 2.0/3.0 specification will negotiate several fixed voltages at 3A: 5V-15W, 9V-27W, 12V-36W, 15V-45W and 20V-60W.
 12V-36W PD is less common in chargers but 9V-27W is always available.
 12V RGB LED Pixels will usually run on 9V, the difference in LED brightness is not that noticeable and may make your LED live longer.
 To handle the USB-C PD negotiation I chose the STUSB4500 from ST Microelectronics.
 This guy will support negotiate all of the USB-C PD 2.0/3.0 specification but this design will support only the following: 5V-15W, 9V-27W or 12V-36W.
 The STUSB4500 will be configured to support 12V-36W with a fallback of 9V-27W or just 5V-15W